Azure/azure-quickstart-templates/puppet-enterprise-rhel-win/README.md

 -	One Virtual Network with three subnets
 -	Three Network Security Groups, one for each subnet
 -	2 Public IP’s, one for Puppet Master VM and other for Load Balancer.
 - One Load Balancer to facilitate RDP and SSH access (via NAT Rules) to puppet agent servers.
--	Virtual Machines Availability set for puppet master and agent vms.
+-	2 Virtual Machines Availability set's for puppet master and agent vms.
 -	One Puppet Master Virtual Machine (Ubuntu 14.04)
 -	Multiple Linux Puppet Agent Virtual Machines (RHEL 7.2)
 -	Multiple Windows Puppet Agent Virtual Machines (Windows Server 2016 Datacenter)